pingcap/tidb-dev-guide/src/get-started/build-tidb-from-source.md

 > **Note:**
 >
-> TiDB should compile and run on Windows 10.
+> TiDB could compile and run on Windows 10.
 However, it is not expected to be deployed on Windows, where you might encounter many compatibility problems.
 To have a better experience, we recommend you [install WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) first.

 ## Clone